Crossbow Buyer's Guide

 Power and Cocking Mechanisms

 For deer-size game, a minimum draw weight of 125 lbs. on a modern crossbow is recommended.
-Crossbows shooting bolts above 245 fps will shoot a bolt completely through a deer with a broadside shot.
+Crossbows shooting bolts above 245 fps can shoot a bolt completely through a deer with a broadside shot.
 Most reasonably fit shooters can hand-cock a 150-lb. draw weight using a foot stirrup.
 Rope cocking aids, available from most makers, reduce the pull weight by 50% or more.
 Crank cocking aids require only 10-15 pounds of pressure to cock a heavy-pull-weight crossbow and are becoming more standard integrated as part of the stock.

 Crossbow Bolts, Points and Broadheads

 Selecting properly splined bolts of the correct length combined with an effective game-killing point is as important with a crossbow as with a bow.
 The manufacturer will always list a series of recommended bolts and point weights.
-Aluminum, carbon and composite arrows are now available with a variety of fixed and mechanical points.
+Aluminum, carbon, and composite arrows are now available with a variety of fixed and mechanical points.
 As a rule, faster arrows shoot better with mechanical broadheads like Ravin Crossbows broadheads compared to fixed-blade broadheads.

 Aluminum arrows will often perform well with 125-gr. fixed points, while carbon shafts prefer 100-gr. points.
 Always sight in your bow with your hunting arrows and points.
 Field points and broadheads often have very different flight characteristics, even if both have the same weight.
 Use a small rubber gasket to line up the blades of mechanical points with the fletching for best results.